 The winning projects 2015/2016

-After two days of judging some one hundred pre-selected applications out of 600 projects from almost 60 countries, a jury of international professionals, chaired by American artist James Casebere included Julien Frydman, Head of Development at Luma Foundation, Arles (France), Marta Gili, Director of Jeu de Paume, Paris (France), Kira Pollack, Director of Photography at TIME, New York (USA) and Ramón Reverté, Editor-in-Chief at Editorial RM, Mexico City/Barcelona (Mexico/Spain), granted the 2015/2016 Grand Prix Images Vevey to Christian Patterson (USA) for his project Gong Co.
+Following two days deliberating 100 applications pre-selected from amongst 600 projects encompassing almost 60 countries, the jury of international professionals chaired by the American artist James Casebere and comprising Julien Frydman, development director of the Luma Foundation, Arles (France), Marta Gili, director of Jeu de Paume, Paris (France), Kira Pollack, photo editor of TIME, New York (USA) and Ramón Reverté, editor-in-chief of RM publishers, (Mexico) granted the Vevey International Photography Award 2015/2016 to Christian Patterson (United States) for his project Gong Co.
 The winner receives a grant of 40’000CHF to realize this project in one year and present it at the Festival Images in September 2016.

 Le Grand Prix 2015/2016

-In Patterson’s installation, photography is no longer a simple representation of something else.
-It is one element among many, adding up to a unique immersive, interactive and multimedia experience.
-The project raises questions about consumerism, immigration and social change in capitalist societies.
-The tension between fiction and reality and collective and personal narrative is also explored through literary means to great emotional effect.”
+Here, photography is no longer simply a representation of something else but one element among many others adding up to an immersive, interactive and multimedia experience that is unique.
+The project will raise questions about consumerism, immigration and social change in capitalist society.
+The tension between fiction and reality and collective and personal narrative is also explored through literary means to great emotional effect.

 The jury also awarded the following prizes:

-Icons, a series of historical or famous photographic recreations that raise questions about the medium itself and its relationship with reality..
+Ikons, a series of historical or famous photographic recreations that question this medium and its relationships with reality.

-Eden, a series that addresses the consequences of war, occupation and exile on the fate of individuals.
+Eden, a series addressing the consequences on individual fates of war, occupation and exile.

 Jury Special Prize